System Stats & Management¶

 DietPi-Dashboard¶

 DietPi-Dashboard is a very lightweight and standalone web interface for monitoring and managing your DietPi system with your favourite web browser.
 It is written in Rust.
-An overview of its features is given by our article here.
+An overview of its features is given by our article: https://dietpi.com/blog/?p=1137

-DietPi-Dashboard is accessible by default at TCP port 5252:
+DietPi-Dashboard is accessible by default via HTTPS at TCP port 5252:

 - URL:

-The DietPi-Dashboard executable and its configuration file can be found at:
+The DietPi-Dashboard executable and its configuration files can be found at:

 /opt/dietpi-dashboard

-When doing changes, you need to restart the service afterwards:
+When doing changes, you need to restart the respective service afterwards:

 systemctl restart dietpi-dashboard

-DietPi-Dashboard by default is started as systemd service and can hence be controlled with the following commands:
+DietPi-Dashboard by default is started as systemd services for frontend and backend, and can hence be controlled with the following commands:

 Service logs can be reviewed with the following command:

-You can easily update DietPi-Dashboard by reinstalling it and restarting the service for the change to take effect:
+You can easily update DietPi-Dashboard by reinstalling it and restarting the services for the change to take effect:

 dietpi-software reinstall 200